NABH

 • Radiotherapy is another common treatment method for brain cancer.
 Radiation therapy might be given to the whole brain or the tumor and surrounding area.

 • The total dose is divided into smaller amounts called fractions and given over 3 to 6 weeks of time.
 For brain tumors, external radiation therapy is given.
+This may affect the cost of radiotherapy in Germany.

 • Conformal Radiotherapy is given using a LINAC machine that bombards the tumor with a high dose of radiation and healthy tissues with a relatively lower dose.